Indian Farmers Fertiliser Cooperative

 Indian Farmers Fertiliser Cooperative Limited, also known as IFFCO, is a multi-state cooperative society engaged in the manufacture and marketing of fertiliser.
 IFFCO is headquartered in New Delhi, India.
-Started in 1967 with 57 member cooperatives, it is today the biggest co-operative in the world by turnover on GDP per capita (as per World Cooperative Monitor 2021), with around 35,000 member cooperatives reaching over 50 million Indian farmers.
+Started in 1967 with 57 member cooperatives, it is today the 2nd largest co-operative in the world by turnover on GDP per capita (as per World Cooperative Monitor 2025), with around 35,000 member cooperatives reaching over 50 million Indian farmers.

 With around 19% market share in urea and around 31% market share in complex fertilisers (P_{2}O_{5} terms), IFFCO is India's largest fertiliser manufacturer.

 The cooperative was ranked 66th on the Fortune India 500 list of India's biggest corporations as of 2017, with a net worth of $2.6 billion as of March 2021.